BrunoMoreno/brunomoreno/README.md

 I'm also a tech lead and consultant for some companies and I'm always looking for new challenges and opportunities.

-- 🌱 I’m currently learning Go t.
+- 🌱 I’m currently learning Go.

 For more information about my skills see my [website](https://brunow.me).